Mirantis/virtlet/docs/networking.md

 +--------------------------------------------------------------------------------------------------+
 ```

-Current workflow using CNI plugin which is expected to create veth pair with one end belongs to pod network namespace
+Current workflow using CNI plugin which is expected to create veth pair with one end belongs to pod network namespace:

  - On RunPodSandBox request virtlet creates ne netns with name equal to PodId and calls CNI plugin to create veth pair and allocate ips
  - On StartContainer request virtlet prepares domain xml definition with emulator set to VMWrapper (separate binary to prepare network for VM using CNI veth pair and ips) and several env vars set thru qemu commandline